sjmiller8182/sjmiller8182.github.io/_posts/2020-11-10-keras-callbacks.md

 The changes to momentum is descibed by the following quote in the paper.

-> "A momentum term increased linearly over the first 200 epochs from 0.9 to 0.99, at which point it remained constant. "
+> "A momentum term increased linearly over the first 200 epochs from 0.9 to 0.99, at which point it remained constant."

 Again, note the use of `tensorflow.keras.backend`